hutchiexar/capstone_latest_backup/README.md

 2. Check browser console for any JavaScript errors
 3. Verify that PDF.js libraries are loading properly
 4. For large PDFs, consider optimizing the file size for faster loading

+# Traffic Violation System - Deployment Guide

+## Project Overview

+This is a Django-based Traffic Violation System designed to manage traffic violations, driver information, and adjudication processes.
+The system includes features for ID verification, PDF generation, and analytics.

+## Deployment Process

+### Deployment Architecture

+The application is configured for deployment on Render.com using:
+- Python 3.10.0
+- PostgreSQL database
+- Gunicorn web server
+- Whitenoise for static files

+### Deployment Files

+Key deployment files:
+- `render.yaml` - Configuration for Render.com services
+- `build.sh` - Build script for dependency installation and setup
+- `direct_import_patch.py` - Script to handle problematic imports
+- `requirements-fixed.txt` - Optimized dependencies list
+- `requirements-minimal.txt` - Fallback minimal dependencies

+## Dependency Management

+The system uses a multi-tier approach to dependency management:

+1. **Primary Dependencies**: Listed in `requirements-fixed.txt` with specific version constraints
+2. **Fallback Dependencies**: If primary installation fails, falls back to `requirements.txt` and then `requirements-minimal.txt`
+3. **Individual Package Installation**: Critical packages are installed individually if all else fails

+## Import Error Handling

+The deployment process includes robust handling of import errors:

+### The Direct Import Patching Approach

+The `direct_import_patch.py` script:
+- Scans for problematic import statements using regex
+- Creates backups of affected files
+- Replaces imports with try-except blocks that include fallback implementations
+- Provides graceful degradation for problematic modules

+Currently handled modules:
+- **idanalyzer**: ID verification functionality
+- **pyHanko**: PDF signing functionality

+## Deployment Steps

+1. **Update Dependencies**
+   - Ensure `requirements-fixed.txt` is up-to-date
+   - Verify Python version in `render.yaml` is set to 3.10.0

+2. **Configure Build Process**
+   - Verify `build.sh` permissions (`chmod +x build.sh`)
+   - Ensure `direct_import_patch.py` is included in the repository

+3. **Deploy to Render.com**
+   - Connect your GitHub repository
+   - Render will use the `render.yaml` configuration
+   - Environment variables will be set automatically from `render.yaml`

+4. **Post-Deployment Verification**
+   - Check logs for successful dependency installation
+   - Verify database migrations completed successfully
+   - Test functionality that uses potentially problematic dependencies

+## Troubleshooting

+### Common Issues

+#### 1. Module Import Errors

+If the application reports "Module not found" errors:
+- Check the build logs to ensure all dependencies were installed
+- Verify the module is included in the patching script
+- Add new fallback implementations as needed

+#### 2. Database Connection Issues

+If database connections fail:
+- Verify the `DATABASE_URL` environment variable in Render dashboard
+- Check PostgreSQL version compatibility
+- Ensure the database specified in `render.yaml` was created

+#### 3. Static Files

+If static files don't load properly:
+- Check `STATIC_ROOT` and `STATIC_URL` in settings
+- Verify `whitenoise` middleware is configured
+- Ensure `collectstatic` ran successfully during build

+## Local Development Setup

+For local development:

+1. Clone the repository
+2. Create a virtual environment: `python -m venv venv`
+3. Activate the environment:
+   - Windows: `venv\Scripts\activate`
+   - Unix/MacOS: `source venv/bin/activate`
+4. Install dependencies: `pip install -r requirements-fixed.txt`
+5. Create a `.env` file with required variables (see `.env.example`)
+6. Run migrations: `python manage.py migrate`
+7. Create a superuser: `python manage.py createsuperuser`
+8. Run the development server: `python manage.py runserver`

+## Environment Variables

+Required environment variables:
+- `SECRET_KEY` - Django secret key
+- `DEBUG` - Set to "False" for production
+- `DJANGO_ALLOWED_HOSTS` - Comma-separated list of allowed hosts
+- `DATABASE_URL` - PostgreSQL connection string
+- `RENDER` - Set to "True" when deploying to Render

+## Maintenance and Updates

+When updating the application:
+1. Test all changes locally first
+2. Update dependencies as needed in `requirements-fixed.txt`
+3. If adding new dependencies that may cause conflicts, update the patching script
+4. Commit and push changes to trigger a new deployment on Render